mSquizzle/150-Cloud-Apps/README.md

 `appengine_config.py` tells the Google App Engine to look in the folder `lib/` for vendor libraries.
 The production runtime includes some [third party libraries](https://cloud.google.com/appengine/docs/standard/python/tools/built-in-libraries-27) but any others should be installed to this directory before deploying the project with the command `pip install -t lib -r requirements.txt`.

 Deploy the application with `gcloud app deploy`.

+### Indexes

+Before you can use your application in production, you must also ensure that the indexes that the Datastore uses have been created.
+These configurations are in index.yaml; deploy them using `gcloud app deploy index.yaml`.
+This will trigger your application to rebuild its indexes so queries can be run.